 Public health authorities estimate that as many as 60% of adults suffer from some sort of vein disorder.
 The most common of these disorders are varicose veins and spider veins.
-These swollen, discoloured blood vessels were once characterized as primarily a “women’s problem,” and for hormonal reasons it is true that more women have them, but one-fourth of all varicose vein sufferers these days are men.
+These swollen, discoloured blood vessels were once characterised as primarily a "women's problem," and for hormonal reasons it is true that more women have them, but one-fourth of all varicose vein sufferers these days are men.

 One of the reasons for this is that many more men find themselves in professions that tend to get more varicose veins than others, because their "job requirements" involve standing or sitting for long periods of time.
 These professions include:

 - Barbers and hairdressers

 - Chefs, bartenders, and servers

 - Commercial drivers

 Why do long periods of inactivity tend to cause vein problems?

 Unlike arteries, which have their own internal mechanisms for pumping blood, your veins rely on the contraction and release of the muscles that surround them to keep blood flowing properly from the extremities back to the heart and lungs.
 Sit or stand all day, and that pumping action – and thus your circulation – is impaired.

 If this inactivity is paired with a genetic predisposition for vein disease, what can result is a condition called chronic venous insufficiency, in which the tiny valves that are supposed to keep the blood flowing in one direction start to malfunction.
 This allows blood to seep back into the veins, causing them to swell and become discoloured.
 The result is unattractive, but the ill effects of varicose veins are far from "merely cosmetic."
 Left untreated, varicose veins can become infected, and cause so much pain that people can barely walk.

 What can you do about ugly and painful varicose veins?